apache/arrow/docs/source/format/Intro.rst

 ===============

-In case the system or application needs to extend standard Arrow data types with custom semantics this is enabled by defining extension types or user-defined types.
+In case the system or application needs to extend standard Arrow data types with custom semantics, this is enabled by defining extension types.

 Examples of an extension type are :ref:`uuid_extension` or :ref:`fixed_shape_tensor_extension` extension type.